Davis, California: Whole Earth Festival

 A continuous stream of bands, speakers and various workshops occurs throughout Mother's Day weekend on each of Whole Earth Festival's (WEF) three stages and other specialty areas.
 The WEF is organized entirely by UC Davis students, in association with the Associated Students of UC Davis and the university.

 Celebrate Davis

 Celebrate Davis is the annual free festival held by the Davis Chamber of Commerce.
-It features booths by Davis businesses, live music, food vendors, live animals, activities like rock climbing and zip-line.
+It features booths by Davis businesses, live music, food vendors, live animals, activities like rock climbing and zip-lining.
 It concludes with fireworks after dark.
 Parking is problematic, so most people ride their bikes and use the free valet parking.

 Picnic Day

 Picnic Day is an annual event at the University of California, Davis and is always held on the third Saturday in April.
 It is the largest student-run event in the US.
 Picnic Day starts off with a parade, which features the UC Davis California Aggie Marching Band-uh!, and runs through campus and around downtown Davis and ends with the Battle of the Bands, which lasts until the last band stops playing (sometimes until 2 am).
 There are over 150 free events and over 50,000 attend every year.
 Other highlights include: the Dachshund races, a.k.a. the Doxie Derby, held in the Pavilion; the Davis Rock Challenge, the Chemistry Magic Show, and the sheep dog trials.
 Many departments have exhibits and demonstrations, such as the Cole Facility, which until recently showed a fistulated cow (a cow that has been fitted with a plastic portal (a "fistula") into its digestive system to observe digestion processes).
 Its name was "Hole-y Cow".